U.S. Route 101 in California: North Coast

 US 101 crosses into Mendocino County as a freeway for one mile (1.6 km), but then narrows to an expressway through the Russian River canyon and eventually a two-lane road south of Hopland, the first time since leaving San Francisco.
 Just before reaching Ukiah, US 101 becomes a four-lane freeway.
 In the community of Calpella, SR 20 merges with US 101 for the next 15.5 mi to Willits.
 The freeway portion ends as the combined US 101 and SR 20 ascend the 1956 ft Ridgewood Summit, the highest elevation along the route's 808 mi trek through California.
 As US 101 resumes freeway status just south of Willits, SR 20 splits from US 101 shortly before it suddenly reverts to a 2-lane undivided freeway and eventually a highway north of Willits.

 US 101 then widens to a four-lane expressway until the intersection with the western portion of SR 162, where it reverts to a two-lane road.
 North of Laytonville, US 101 ascends Rattlesnake summit (1796 ft) before a descent to follow the South Fork Eel River and Eel River all the way to Fortuna near the mouth of the river.
 About 12 mi northwest of Laytonville, US 101 becomes an undivided freeway near the community of Cummings.
 SR 271 is the old portion of US 101 through this area.
 At Leggett, US 101 meets SR 1 for the last time, and from this point until Piercy, US 101 runs along a section of highway with frequent landslides.
 Caltrans bypassed the most difficult section in 2009 with unique construction of two bridges known collectively as the Confusion Hill Bridges.
 This project, funded by an emergency act from the State Legislature, moved the highway across the Eel River away from the troubled spots to prevent disruption in commerce and travel from infrequent, but costly, winter closures on the main transportation route to the far North Coast.
-North of Piercy, the freeway portion again ends and the road narrows down to two lanes, before another stretch of divided highway.
+North of Piercy, the freeway portion again ends and the route narrows down to two lanes, before another stretch of divided highway.